Team-AxC/Bots-AxC/README.md

 **AxC 777 Music** (The Music Bot): https://discord.com/api/oauth2/authorize?client_id=885787951483731998&permissions=389297593664&scope=bot%20applications.commands

 ---
+🚨**EMERGENCY ALERT:** AxC 777 Music will not function till 31st March 2022 GMT because of some problems with Heroku Hosting.
+Please be patient.
+Services will resume on 1st April 2022, give or take some hours.

+**Note:** The text-based commands of AxC 777 Music may still function (e.g. `?switch` and `?ft`), because they are hosted using Replit.
+However, they do basically nothing (except for the `?ft` command, of course!).

+---

 Made with code aid from https://github.com/sohan-py/DiscordWeatherBot (@sohan-py)

 **Note:** Both the ctx and non-ctx versions of AxC 777 run simultaneously, for some features are in one or the other.